validaoxyz/unicorn-monitor/README.md

 4. **Access the services**:

-   Grafana will be available on port 3000.
-To access it:
+   Grafana will be available on port `3000`.
    To access your dashboard:
      - Ensure your firewall allows port `3000`
      - Visit `http://<your-ip>:3000` and log in using credentials from your `.env` file.